Guide To Wellington Restaurants

 From harborside dining on the Waterfront and Oriental Bay, to the nightlife hotspots of Cuba Street and Courtenay Place, to the retail district of Lambton Quay and Willis Streets, Wellington can rightly be recognsied as the premier dining destination in New Zealand.

-With a beachfront location close to Te Papa Musuem and the heart of the city, the golden stretch of Oriental Bay is often referred to as ‘Millionaire’s Row’, and features some of the most exclusive restaurants in Wellington.
-The White House and Martin Bosley’s are both fine dining and award winning restaurants with prime views of the harbour.
+With a beachfront location close to Te Papa Musuem and the heart of the city, the golden stretch of Oriental Bay is often referred to as ‘Millionaire’s Row’.
+The area features some of the most exclusive restaurants in Wellington with prime views of the harbour.